B.S. Manufacturing Engineering

 - Manufacturing Automation and Robotics

 Georgia Southern University is accepting students to the B.S. in Manufacturing Engineering Program.
-Transfer students from other Georgia Southern engineering programs should consult the department for details.
+Transfer students from other Georgia Southern engineering programs should consult with academic advisement and the department for details.